 METHODS: A discrete-choice experiment survey was conducted with 406 men, aged 18-24, in Cape Town, South Africa, to assess preferences for 5 LA-PrEP attributes with 2-4 pictorially-depicted levels: delivery form, duration, insertion location, soreness, and delivery facility.
 Latent class analysis was used to explore heterogeneity of preferences and estimate preference shares.

-RESULTS: Median age was 21 (IQR 19-22) and 47% were MSM.
+RESULTS: The median age was 21 (interquartile range 19-22), and 47% were men who have sex with men.
 Duration was the most important product attribute.
-LCA identified three classes: "Duration-dominant decision-makers" (46%) were the largest class, defined by significant preference for a longer-duration product.
-"Comprehensive decision-makers" (36%) had preferences shaped equally by multiple attributes, and preferred implants.
-"Injection-dominant decision-makers" (18%) had strong preference for injections (vs. implant) and were significantly more likely to be MSM.
-When estimating shares for a 2-month injection in the buttocks with mild soreness (HPTN regimen) vs. a 6-month implant (to arm) with moderate soreness (current target), 95% of "injection-dominant" would choose injections, whereas 79% and 63% of "duration-dominant" and "comprehensive", would choose implant.
+Latent class analysis identified 3 classes: "duration-dominant decision makers" (46%) were the largest class, defined by significant preference for a longer duration product.
+"Comprehensive decision makers" (36%) had preferences shaped equally by multiple attributes and preferred implants.
+"Injection-dominant decision makers" (18%) had strong preference for injections (vs. implant) and were significantly more likely to be men who have sex with men.
+When estimating shares for a 2-month injection in the buttocks with mild soreness (HPTN regimen) vs. a 6-month implant (to arm) with moderate soreness (current target), 95% of "injection-dominant decision makers" would choose injections, whereas 79% and 63% of "duration-dominant decision makers" and "comprehensive decision makers" would choose implant.

 CONCLUSIONS: Young South African men indicated acceptability for LA-PrEP.
 Preferences were shaped mainly by duration, suggesting a sizeable market for implants, and underscoring the importance of product choice.
 Further research into men's acceptability of LA PrEP strategies to achieve engagement in these HIV prevention tools constitutes a priority.